+1. Preceptor Accreditation

+□ Trainer Accreditation Form (For Pharmacists)

+□ APPEL Trainer Training

-☐ Trainer accreditation form ☐ Preceptor training completed ☐ Confirm can fulfil Preceptor requirements → The Preceptor is a PSI-registered pharmacist → The Preceptor is employed a minimum of three days per week $\square$ Can accommodate regular contact with the student (at least one meeting every four weeks) $\hfill\Box$ Can comply with requisite supervision requirement - maximum absence of preceptor during placement is four weeks 2.
-Plan Your Student's Induction $\Box$ Plan the time and date to complete the induction and consider other staff who may be able to support you.
-Some helpful hints can also be found below in Section 3 and a sample induction and training plant provided here .
+□ Confirm can fulfil Preceptor requirements

+- $\rightarrow$ The Preceptor is a PSI-registered pharmacist - ightarrow The Preceptor is employed a minimum of three days per week

+□ Can accommodate regular contact with the student (at least one meeting every four weeks)

+□ Can comply with requisite supervision requirement - maximum absence of Preceptor during placement is four weeks

+2. Plan Your Student's Induction

+□ Plan the time and date to complete the induction and consider other staff who may be able to support you.
+Some helpful hints can also be found below in Section 3 and a sample induction and training plan is available here.